ethereum/EIPs/EIPS/eip-draft_multi-operator_per-token_erc721_approval.md

 1. Ease of adoption for marketplaces; requires minimal changes to existing workflows.
 2. Ease of adoption for off-chain approval-indexing services.
-3. Simplified revocation of approvals.
+3. Simplified revocation of approvals; i.e. not requiring one per grant.

 ### Non-goals

 1. Security measures for protecting NFTs other than through limiting the scope of operator approvals.
 2. Compatibility with [EIP-1155](./eip-1155.md) semi-fungible tokens.
-However we note that the mechanisms described herein also apply to approval for an operator to control the entire balance of an ERC1155 token *type* without requiring approval for all tokens, regardless of type.
+However we note that the mechanisms described herein are also applicable to ERC1155 token types without requiring approval for all other types.

 ## Specification